ntdai95/Resume-Projects/Ocean Data ML Platform with RAG/README.md

 ## Limitations

 - No forecast horizon tested (1 second to 2 hours) beats naive persistence on this ocean temperature sensor; the deployed `/predict` model is a working pipeline, not a genuinely predictive one.
-(Air temperature at the same regional network does show real skill at 3-12 hour horizons — see above — but that comparison isn't wired into the API.)
+(Air temperature at the same regional network does show real forecasting skill at 3-12 hour horizons — see above — but that comparison isn't wired into the API.)
 - One region, six weeks of data for the core ocean pipeline — no test of generalization across seasons or locations.
 The air temperature comparison covers a different four-and-a-half-month window at a nearby site, not the same period.
 - RAG evaluation is 10 hand-written queries over a 10-document corpus, not a large-scale benchmark — see the caveats in the RAG retrieval section above.
 - Single-machine Spark (`local[*]`), not a real cluster.